 Used cars can often be less expensive to insure than brand new.
 With this in mind, if you’re buying something, a used car could be the way to go.
 Companies such as Quick Car Credit offer some great used cars with attractive finance options for a range of circumstances.

 Doing a thorough price comparison is an easy way to get yourself a better deal.
 You’ll likely have a policy in place that renews automatically.
-If you simply have a shop around before it’s renewal time, you could find something cheaper.
+If you simply have a shop around before it’s renewal time, you could find something cheaper and stumble across car insurance providers such as One Sure Insurance.
 Some providers will keep their cheapest prices and discounts for new customers.
 When you consider this, it’s sometimes worth ditching your current policy and becoming a newbie elsewhere!
 There are plenty of price comparison tools online (so the shop around doesn’t have to be much of a headache).

 Up your excess